dinoboards/ez80-for-rc2014-backplanes/index.md

+---
+layout: default
+images:
+  - image_path: cpu-module-profile-v1.jpg
+    title: eZ80 CPU profile (v1)
+  - image_path: ez80-installed-backplane-leds.png
+    title: eZ80 Module installed into RC2014 Pro backplane (v1)
+  - image_path: cpu-module-installed-v1.jpg
+    title: eZ80 CPU installed into module (v1)
+---

 The goal of this project is to design and build a module for the RC2014™/RCBus and my Yelllow MSX Series, that can operate as a complete CPU module and drive the various available modules.

 The eZ80 Zilog CPU is an updated version of Z80 CPU.
 It comes in a few variations with many on chip facilities in addition to the basic CPU, such as flash ROM, RAM, GPIO and other IO services.
-See the Wikipedia page for basic overview of the CPU (https://en.wikipedia.org/wiki/Zilog_eZ80)
+See the Wikipedia page for basic overview of the CPU (<a href="https://en.wikipedia.org/wiki/Zilog_eZ80">https://en.wikipedia.org/wiki/Zilog_eZ80</a>)

+This site is a mirror on my hackaday account at: <a href="https://hackaday.io/project/196330-ez80-cpu-for-rc2014-and-other-backplanes">https://hackaday.io/project/196330-ez80-cpu-for-rc2014-and-other-backplanes</a>

 ---